jrpool/qai/docs/manual-verification.md

 - Activate the link on the tutorial page to the comments page.
 - Observe that the comments page is rendered.
 - Complete and submit a comment.
-- Observe that the thank-you page is rendered and includes a copy of your comment.
+- Observe that an acknowledgement page is rendered and includes a copy of your comment.

 ## Expected results